TI-Client App

 Client App creates a Flow that the Customer App uses to provide End-User experiences.
 This guided Flow - experience is made possible by TI-Framework SDK in the Customer App and TI-Server.

 TI-Client app is implemented in Angular.
-Please refer to the individual sections below to understand the design. are used to define and implement the behavior needed for creating Task/Stage/Flow and initiating Flow. are designed to abstract and simplify the signaling between the app, SDK and server. declares interfaces to enforce data types when the Components and Services interact with each other or with the SDK/TI-Server. are passed when delegating the functionality from app to SDK, so that app can receive updates(app listens to updates).
+Please refer to the individual sections below to understand the design.
+Components are used to define and implement the behavior needed for creating Task/Stage/Flow and initiating Flow.
+Services are designed to abstract and simplify the signaling between the app, SDK and server.
+Data Models declares interfaces to enforce data types when the Components and Services interact with each other or with the SDK/TI-Server.
+Listeners are passed when delegating the functionality from app to SDK, so that app can receive updates(app listens to updates).

 Components implement all the functionality to create client app's UI, without communicating directly with SDK or TI-Server.
 Read below to get a quick understading of different components available in TI-Client app.